 If you do end up with some left over fresh gas, then add stabilizer before it gets old (generally more than 30 days since purchase).
-Unmixed "old" gas can be burned in your car by diluting one part old fuel with five parts new fuel (even gasoline containing ethanol).
+Unmixed "old"; gas can be burned in your car by diluting one part old fuel with five parts new fuel (even gasoline containing ethanol).
 Never burn brush with leftover gasoline!
-There are no cheap or easy answers for proper disposal of gasoline that has become "gummy" or contaminated with dirt and water or gasoline that has “phase separated”.
+There are no cheap or easy answers for proper disposal of gasoline that has become "gummy" or contaminated with dirt and water or gasoline that has "phase separated".
 Check with your town to see if they plan to participate in a household hazardous waste drop-off day.
 You can bring your gasoline there for safe disposal.
-See the following link for a list of towns that participate in household hazardous waste collections.
 Another option is the Environmental Depot, located in Lewiston and managed by the Androscoggin Valley Council of Governments (AVCOG).
 It is open the first and third Saturdays of each month from May through November.
-Call 783 -9186 or go to http://www.envdepot.com.
+Call 783 -9186 or go to Environmental Depot in Lewiston.
 A third option is to contact a licensed hazardous waste professional.
 Hazardous waste haulers will pick-up contaminated gasoline from individuals, but the cost is around $20 a gallon.

 Many service stations and municipal trash transfer stations accept used crankcase oil from individuals and burn it in waste oil space heaters.
 Never mix left over gasoline-oil from a two-cycle engine with crankcase oil because this mixture could explode in the waste oil burner!